Classical and Quantum Mechanics via Lie algebras: The equation of state

 \begin{rems} (i) For $T<0$, the same results hold, with the change that $\Delta$ is concave instead of convex, $\Sigma$ is negative semidefinite, and the inequality signs in \gzit{7-13} are reversed.
 This is a rare situation; it can occur only in (nearly) massless systems embedded out of equilibrium within (much heavier) matter, such as spin systems (cf. \sca{Purcell \& Pound} \cite{PurP}), radiation fields in a cavity (cf. \sca{Hsu \& Barakat} \cite{HsuB}), or vortices in 2-dimensional fluids (cf. \sca{Montgomery \& Joyce} \cite{MonJ}, \sca{Eyinck \& Spohn} \cite{EyiS}).
 A massive thermal system couples significantly to kinetic energy.
 In this case, the total momentum $p$ is an extensive quantity, related to the velocity $v$, the corresponding intensive variable, by $p = M v$, where $M$ is the extensive total mass of the system.
 From \gzit{e.Sx}, we find that $\ol p = \Omega\partial \Delta/\partial v$, which implies that $\Delta = \Delta|_{v=0} + \frac{\ol M}{2\Omega} v^2$.
 Since the mass is positive, this expression is convex in $v$, not concave; hence $T>0$.
 Thus, in a massive thermal system, the temperature must be positive.

-(ii) In the application, the free scaling constant $\kappa$ is usually chosen as $\kappa=\kbar/\Omega$, where $\Omega$ is a measure of \bfi{system size}, e.g., the total volume or total mass of the system.
-In actual calculations from statistical mechanics, the integral is usually a function of the system size.
+(ii) In applications, the free scaling constant $\kappa$ is usually chosen as \lbeq{e.Deltascale} \kappa=\kbar/\Omega, \eeq where $\Omega$ is a measure of \bfi{system size}, e.g., the total volume or total mass of the system.
+In actual calculations from statistical mechanics, the integral is usually a function of the shape and size of the system.
 To make the result independent of it, one performs the so-called thermodynamic limit $\Omega\to\infty$; thus $\Omega$ must be chosen in such a way that this limit is nontrivial.
 Extensivity in single phase global equilibrium then justifies treating $\Omega$ as an arbitrary positive factor. \end{rems}

 In phenomenological thermodynamics (cf. Section \ref{s.phen}), one makes suitable, more or less heuristic assumptions on the form of the system function, while in \bfi{statistical mechanics}, one derives its form from \gzit{e.eos} and specific choices for the quantities $H$ and $X$ within one of the settings described in Example \ref{e3.1}.
 Given these choices, the main task is then the evaluation of the system function \gzit{e.eosa}, from which the values of all quantities can be computed. \gzit{e.eosa} can often be approximately evaluated from the cumulant expansion \gzit{e.cumulant} and/or a mean field approximation \gzit{e.meanfield}.